kr-swapnil/NetVA/README.md

 Installation: The NetVA package can be installed using <devtools::install_github("kr-swapnil/NetVA")> on R console.

-Usage:
+<b Usage b>:

 			netva.mc(): Performs vulnerability analysis with parallel processing (only compatible on Linux/macOS machine).

   		netva.sc(): Performs vulnerability analysis compatible on any Linux, macOS or Windows based machines.

   		detectVPs(): Detects VPs based on the five-point summary of boxplot for each topological properties included in the package.

   		detectHubs(): Identify hub proteins in the given network based on the Pareto-principle of 80:20 rule.

   		detectBottlenecks(): Identify bottleneck proteins in the given network based on the Pareto-principle of 80:20 rule.